An Introduction to Shapeshifting

 4. Strength in Magic – many animals will, when treated respectfully, lend vast reserves of energy to our rituals and energy work.
 For example, I have talked to a few people who have invited horse into their body and consequently been able to pull from a vast pool of energy.
 Likewise, if you need specific types of energy, working with animal energies in this manner can be a good solution.
 Sometimes we need a strong, aggressive and banishing energy that we may find difficult to invoke without aid; aggressive animals like badger and wolverine can help us get in touch with our own inner, archetypal aggression and use it in a healthy and defensive manner.
 Likewise if we are doing a love spell or ritual to open ourselves up to the possibility of love, we can consider invoking the spirit of a loving and generous animal into our bodies; like the mourning dove.

-5. Journeying - in shamanism, many neoshamanists will change form in the otherworlds in order to travel faster or more quickly to their destination.
+5. Journeying – in practical animism, many who journey will change form in the otherworlds in order to travel faster or more quickly to their destination.
 I become a river dolphin while swimming underwater, and many others take different forms depending on what animals they feel a connection with.
-While journeying, animal forms can also be helpful in helping a neoshaman or neoshamanist with many of their tasks.
+While journeying, animal teachers once we have shapeshifted can also help practical animists with many of their tasks.
 Animal forms are good for hiding, getting places, negotiation with other spirits and of course in the practices of certain forms of magic and ritual.
 Taking on an animal form can also be a successful way of coaxing soul fragments back into this world, since many people often see that there is an innocence and lack of guile in animals that encourages them to open up and to trust.

 Shapeshifting is not without its risks.
 As mentioned earlier, it is good to have a knowledge of grounding before attempting shapeshifting, because otherwise it can be sometimes quite difficult to come back to a full and safe awareness of the self.
 Some animal spirits are tricksters, like coyote and fox, and I don’t recommend working with them unless you are experienced with both shapeshifting and tricksters!
 Other animal spirits might simply not come at all, no matter how hard you try, and some come with such a force that you may feel knocked flat on your feet and forget why you were invoking the spirit in the first place.
 It’s important to remember respect when working with the animal world, both for the animal kingdom, and for the integrity of the self.